 Today was her second day on the ice.
 She started out pretty slowly, sort of shuffling like Tim Conway when he does his "old man" character.
 Of course, practice make perfect.
 It didn't take long before she was moving quicker and with more confidence.

+Of course it is always easier to do something new when you meet a new friend!
 Here she is getting right up after falling.
 By the end of the hour, when she fell she was up in a split second!

 Thursday, September 27, 2007